 2. Check your contract and break down your quote

 - Never start building an extension without a tight contract, such as a JCT.
 If anything changes during your project (and it probably will), this gives you a legal way to keep a handle on inflating costs.

-It’s also important to make sure that your builder provides you a fully costed quote, so you understand the price of each element.
+- Make sure that your builder provides you a fully costed quote, so you understand the price of each element.
 That way, if you need more of anything, you can reference the original price per unit.

-In addition, don’t skimp on exploratory work - from CCTV surveys to checking the quality of the roof and foundations.
+- Don’t skimp on exploratory work - from CCTV surveys to checking the quality of the roof and foundations.
 Anything you can do to reduce surprises down the line will help you to budget accurately from the start.

 However, remember that cheaper isn’t always better: it’s about finding people who are offering you value, quality and trust.

 It’s often possible to save money by sourcing your own contractors, rather than allowing one builder to handle the entire contract.
 However, you’ll need to be extra careful that everyone has a good idea of their responsibilities and how they interact, or mistakes can end up adding time and money in the long run.

 Learn more: “I chose the cheapest contractor quotes and paid for it!”

 No matter whether you're building a two-storey rear extension with a renovated kitchen or simply removing your conservatory, a project manager is always important to consider.